danillotorresdev/hostfully/README.md

 **README.md**

-# Hostifully Code Challenge
+# Hostfully Code Challenge

-Welcome to the Hostifully code challenge repository!
+Welcome to the Hostfully code challenge repository!
 This project is designed to showcase best practices and demonstrate proficiency in modern web development technologies.

 ## Installation and Setup